How Many Liters of Olive Oil Can An Olive Tree Produce?

 4. Weather In That Year

 The last factor here, but a critical factor in olive oil production per olive tree, is the weather circumstances.
 Each year is different, and each year brings different yields.
-Sometimes, the weather will be the best, and you’ll get crazy amounts of olives and high-quality oil from them, while some other year everything will be the opposite.
+Sometimes, the weather will be the best, and you’ll get crazy amounts of olives and high-quality oil from them, while some other years, everything will be the opposite.

-We can’t influence the weather; mother nature always decides what’s best for it.
+We can’t influence the weather; Mother Nature always decides what’s best for it.
 For instance, if it rains just before the harvest, olives won’t produce as much olive oil because they’ll get soaked with water.

 On the other hand, if it was draught all the year, olives wouldn’t grow enough and wouldn’t give so much oil.
 However, the oil will then be highly healthy and quality.